Jay Bateman

-Jay Bateman (born July 16, 1973) is an American football coach who is currently the inside linebackers coach for the Florida Gators.
-He was previously the co-defensive coordinator and safeties coach at the University of North Carolina at Chapel Hill.
+Jay Bateman (born July 16, 1973) is an American football coach who is currently the defensive coordinator for the Texas A&M Aggies.
+He was previously the inside linebackers coach for the Florida Gators and the co-defensive coordinator and safeties coach at the University of North Carolina at Chapel Hill.
 A former Broyles Award finalist, he has also had assistant coaching stints at Ball State, Army as well as a head coaching stint at Siena from 2000 to 2003.